-The museum was founded in 1968 and was officially opened in September 1993.
-It is housed in a building that is a typical sample of the local architecture and is housed on two floors: the ground floor with a balcony, internal yard, an arched house with auxiliary rooms and a mezzanine.
+The Historical and Folklore Museum in Gavalohori was founded in 1968 and was officially opened in September 1993.
+It is housed in a building that is a typical sample of the local architecture and is housed on two floors: the ground floor with a balcony, internal yard, an arched house with auxiliary rooms and a mezzanine (ontas).
 Part of the building was built during the Venetian period, the first floor was built in Turkish Era.

 Among the most important exhibits of the museum are:

 - the Kamarospito (arched house) that is an accurate representation a Cretan house a loom, kitchen with traditional dishes, the wine press which turned to a bed and a storage space, the living room, the room with the barrels and the typical armchair with one arm (the other should be free for the weapon).